CobaltSoixante/learning-git/aw_readme.txt

 # FINALLY, At the end of this our REMOTE branch (feature-xyz) STILL won't contain the material we ORIGINALLY 'pull --rebased'd in from CORPORATE (though it will contain all our CONFLICT resolutions, IE the original material we ADDED to the LOCAL branch).
 To resolve this:
 git push --force

+# WHEN WE ARE READY to check into REMOTE/CORPORATE/master main -
+# On the server generate [New Pull Request], and do ur thing.